Metrovalencia: First four lines

 On 8 October 1988, the tunnel through which Line 1 crosses Valencia was opened between Sant Isidre and Empalme (at the time called Ademuz), allowing through-running via València-Jesús to Castelló de la Ribera.
 Line 2 went from València-Sud to Llíria, with some trains terminating in Paterna.
 The opening was marked by a ceremony in Plaça Espanya station attended by Transport Minister José Barrionuevo and Valencian President Joan Lerma.

 In May 1994, the first tranvia in the system, Line 4, opened.
 Valencia was the first city in Spain to use this mode of transport in the modern era as trams had been withdrawn from Valencia in the 1970s and replaced by buses.
 Initially, the line was 9.7 km long and had 21 stations.
 The line connected the suburban lines with high demand zones such as the Polytechnic University, the new university campus, and the Malvarrosa Beach, replacing the former line from Empalme to El Grau.

 In May 1995, Line 3 was created via a new tunnel from El Palmaret in Alboraria to Alameda.
-The extension reused an existing railway line from Pont de Fusta to Rafelbunyol, of which part was scrapped (between Pont de Fusta - Sant Llorenç - El Palmaret).
+The extension reused an existing railway line from Pont de Fusta to Rafelbunyol, of which part was scrapped (Pont de Fusta – Sant Llorenç – El Palmaret).
 The remainder was switched from 750 V to 1500 V.

 Further alterations followed five years later.
 On 16 September 1998, Line 2 was merged with Line 1, and Line 3 was extended from Alameda to Avinguda del Cid in the west with a branch to Torrent in the south (with some trains only going as far as Jesús).
 Then, in May 1999, Line 3 was extended again from Avinguda del Cid to Mislata-Almassil.